offchan42/machine-learning-curriculum/README.md

 Libraries that help you develop/debug/deploy the model in production (MLOps).
 There is more to ML than training the model.

+* https://huggingface.co/ Just like GitHub, but for storing ML models, datasets, and apps (they call apps as spaces).
+They have libraries for you to easily use their models/datasets in your code.
+They can also deploy models for you.
 * https://github.com/gradio-app/gradio Create UIs for your machine learning model in Python in 3 minutes
 * https://github.com/flyteorg/flyte Flyte makes it easy to create concurrent, scalable, and maintainable workflows for machine learning and data processing.
 * https://github.com/allegroai/clearml Auto-Magical Suite of tools to streamline your ML workflow.
 Experiment Manager, ML-Ops and Data-Management